taustation-fan/taustation-fan.github.io/ships.md

 ## Maintenance

-Ships require regular but infrequent repairs, and occasional refurbishments.
+Ships require regular repairs, and occasional refurbishments.

-Repairs are somewhat affordable on Shipyards, but fairly expensive on stations without shipyards.
+Once a ship reaches a mysterious condition, which is not just dependent on the health gauges of the ship, it requires repairs before you can use the ship again.

+If you are lucky, and the current station has a shipyard, the repairs are fairly affordable (in the range of hundreds to maybe one thousand credits) and only take a few segments.

+On stations without a shipyard, you have to repair your ship at the docks, which is much more expensive (typically on the order of 3,000 to 5,000 credits), and takes between 50 and 250 segments.

-For instance, repairing a 4% damage at the Docks takes around 70 segments (more than half a day!), and during the time of repair, you are confined to docks.
-You can spend bonds to reduce the repair time.
+In either case, you can spend 10 bonds to halve the repair time.

+A repair typically doesn't bring the ship's health to 100%.
+Refurbishing costs an additional 1000 credits, and completely restores the health of the ship.
+You can order the refurbishment while the repair is still in progress.
+This does not increase the repair time.

+The time spend on repairs outweighs the time you gain by not having to wait for public shuttles, and even the faster travel times of a Razorback.